-Each LSAT administration costs $200.
-When you apply to law schools, you must also use the Credential Assembly Service (CAS), which costs an additional $195.
-Each individual score report sent to Law Schools costs $45.
+Each LSAT administration costs $222.
+When you apply to law schools, you must also use the Credential Assembly Service (CAS), which costs an additional $200.
+Each individual score report sent to law schools costs $45.

-For every official in-person LSAT administration you must bring:
+For every official LSAT administration you must have:

 No, the LSAT does not explicitly test math.
 You may see some questions about percentages in the logical reasoning (arguments) section, and some analytical reasoning questions (i.e., logic games) may resemble math problems, but these questions are designed to test your logical reasoning, not your mathematical knowledge.

 It depends.
 Some students would score better on the GRE, while others may score better on the LSAT, as these exams test different content in different ways.